gift-surg/endocal/README.md

 Here the grid is saved to file `output.dxf` and the corresponding (ellipse) legend to `output-legend.dxf` (legend filename always inferred from main DXF filename).

 # Supported platforms
+endocal was tested so far on:
+* Linux: Ubuntu 14.04 LTS and elementary OS Freya
+* Mac OS X: El Capitan 10.11.3

-endocal was tested only on Linux (Ubuntu 14.04 LTS) so far.
-However it is highly likely that it will work on other platforms as well, due to the small number of dependencies.
+It is highly likely that it will work on other platforms as well, due to the small number of dependencies.